Site icon Breakroom Buddha

 I work as a Creative Strategist, so I found a Creative Strategist who works for another company.
 Once on their page, I scrolled down until I found their skills section.

-Now, I can use the “skills” that I found on their profile and use it in my own skills section and then sprinkle these throughout my work experience section, summary section, and more.
+Now, I can use the “skills” that I found on their profile and use them in my own skills section and then sprinkle these throughout my work experience section, summary section, and more.

 Bonus LinkedIn Keyword Hack: Check how well you’re doing with your keyword placement by going to the “search appearances” page on LinkedIn.
 Check out the video below to see it in action.